 How the HCV Program Works

 Owners/landlords must be willing to rent their property to a participant of the HCV program.
 HACSJ must approve the rent and ensure the rental property meets housing quality standards.
-A contract is executed between the landlord and HACSJ then the housing subsidy is paid to the landlord directly.
+A contract is executed between the landlord and HACSJ and the housing subsidy is paid to the landlord directly.
 The household then pays the difference between the contract rent charged and the amount of the subsidized portion, which is generally 30% of their adjusted income.
 Households who participate in the HCV program are selected from the HACSJ’s waitlist.

-To list your property for participants of the HCV program, you may use GoSection8.com; a free rental listing service.
+To list your property for participants of the HCV program, you may use GoSection8.com, a free rental listing service.
 Premium membership options are also available.
 HACSJ no longer manages rental listings.

 The U.S. Department of Housing and Urban Development (HUD) uses an in-depth exposition of methodology to generate Fair Market Rents for a given geographic area which are used by public housing agencies to determine payment standard amounts for the HCV rental assistance programs.
 Payment standards are generally the maximum rent allowed.